Writing Assistance for Students

 - edit for a high level of polish

-- check bibliographies and in-text citations
+- check formatting of bibliographies and in-text citations

 Please note that we are available to help you in all phases of work, including the final phase, proofreading, but we are not a proofreading service.